 What makes the perfect parent?

-I don't have the answers to these questions, but Steven D. Levitt and Stephen J. Dubner do.
+I don't know the answers to these questions, but Steven D. Levitt and Stephen J. Dubner do.

 Levitt teaches economics at the University of Chicago.
 Dubner is a journalist who writes for the New Yorker and The New York Times.

-In 2003, The Times sent Dubner to Chicago to profile Levitt.
-A partnership was born and a couple years later the two published a book: Freakonomics.
+In 2003, The Times sent Dubner to Chicago to profile Levitt, a visit that forged a friendship and a partnership.
+A couple years later, the two published a book: Freakonomics.

-Claiming to examine "The hidden side of everything," Freakonomics juxtaposes completely different topics and entities, like real-estate agents and the Ku Klux Klan.
-In doing so, Levitt and Dubner are able to pit human morality against world economics in a fascinating and completely original way.
+Claiming to examine "the hidden side of everything," Freakonomics juxtaposes unrelated topics, like real-estate agents and the Ku Klux Klan.
+In doing so, Levitt and Dubner pit economics against the human condition in a fascinating, completely original way.

-Their book is creative and compelling and deep -- and yet, somehow, simple.
+Their book is creative and compelling, deep and yet, somehow, simple.